leex3683/Regex-Article/README.md

 end your regex with:

-g to perform a global <span style="color:yellow">search</span>\
+g to perform a global `search`\
-i for a case insensitive <span style="color:pink">seArch</span>\
+i for a case insensitive seArch\
-m for a multiline <span style="color:green">search</span>
+m for a multiline <ins>search</ins>

 Example:

-/search$/g   would match with the green "search" above.
+/search$/g   would match with the underlined "search" above.
-/search$/gm  would match with both the green AND the yellow "search" above.
+/search$/gm  would match with both the underlined AND the colored "search" above.
-/search$/gmi would match with all colors of "search" above.
+/search$/gmi would match with all instances of "search" above.

 ### Grouping and Capturing